-Individuals pursuing graduate level degree programs in archaeology are engaged in interdisciplinary study that combines culture, science, art, history and field work.
-Commonly, the study of archaeology at the master's or doctoral level involves a chosen area of interest, whether it's a particular culture or time period.
+Individuals pursuing graduate level degree programs in archaeology are engaged in interdisciplinary studies that combine culture, science, art and history, along with extensive hands-on field work.
+Archaeology at the master's or doctoral level typically involves a chosen area of interest, whether it's a particular culture or time period.
 Graduates of a master's or doctoral degree program may find work at universities or museums.

 Coursework in an archaeology master's program blends liberal arts and science courses.
 Students might also expect to take part in an onsite field research project in addition to classes such as these:

 - Theory in archaeology

 - Site field methods